Filipino American theater: American influences in the development of Philippine theater

 From 1901 to 1946, the American colonial regime affected Filipino theater.
 On November 4, 1901 the Sedition Act was enacted in the Philippines.
 With this law it was prohibited for any type of media or speech to go against the United States.

 During the 1930s Filipinos were exposed to western theater and western classics.
 During this time, Filipinos adapted to American culture and to American theatrical standards.
 One influence from the occupation is the development of the performance form called bodabil which is the vernacular equivalent of "vaudeville."
 Bodabil is more of a mixture of songs and other type of performances that were popular in the United States.

 Filipino American theater groups

-One Filipinos American theater company is Ma-Yi Theater Company, started in 1989.
-In 1991 the National Asian American Theater Co., Inc (NAATCO) was founded and is also a company that involves Filipino American plays and Filipino American casts.
+One Filipino American theater company is Ma-Yi Theater Company, started in 1989.
+Another is the National Asian American Theater Company, which involves Filipino American plays and Filipino American casts.
 Another organization that organizes Filipino playwrights is Sining Bayan.